dustin/twitter-pub/README.markdown

 publish a twitter realtime stream (e.g. spritzer, gardenhose or firehose) via xmpp pubsub.

-It doesn't reconnect the HTTP stream on failure, but that's primarily because I don't keep it running long enough to do so.
-Anyone who cares can add that minor feature.  :)

 # How Do I Do It?

     git clone git://github.com/dustin/twitter-pub.git